hvpaiva/hvpaiva/README.md

 <p>

   I'm <b>Highlander</b>, Backend Developer from Brazil.
-I'm currently working as Java Backend, but I like to create Clojure apps in my spare time.
+I'm currently working as Java Backend, but I like to create Haskell algorithms in my spare time.

   I'm also enjoying to create microservices with Amazon AWS, using Terraform and Serverless as well.